beingbing/java-springboot/src/main/java/be/springboot/pp/springmvc/info.md

 - as soon as a request is handed over to dispatcher-servlet, `preHandle()` of all interceptors are executed on it.
 Then controller method is executed by handler-adapter which gives a response.
 Then `postHandle()` of interceptors in reverse order of registry is executed.
 Finally, the response is handed back to servlet.
 - a handler-adapter executes/handles a handler because `handler` is of type `Object`
 - dispatcher-servlet first finds which handler-adapter can execute given handler, then once `preHandle()` interceptors are executed, executes the handler using handler-adapter.

+### important attributes of DispatcherServlet
+- `MultipartResolver` resolves requests containing some chunks of a huge file sent in multiple parts in separate requests.
+- `LocaleResolver` resolves the locality of the request so that timezone, language and characters interpretation can be done.
+- `List<HandlerMapping>` returns a `HandlerExecutionChain` after resolving the handler
+- `HandlerExecutionChain` maintains order of interceptor execution
+- `HandlerExecutionChain` contains methods to execute interceptors only, not for handler
+- handler is of `Object` type, it has no capabilities, nothing can be done on it to get a response
+- `HandlerAdapter` adapts the handler to a specific type so that request can be executed and response can be generated.
+- we go to all the adapters one by one and check which one can execute the handler using `getHandlerAdapter()`
+- once we find a `HandlerAdapter`, we pass handler to adapters `handle()` method

 ## Interceptor
 - it is an interface called HandlerInterceptor